Plagiarism & Retraction Policy

-If the second case of plagiarism by the same author(s) is identified, a decision on the measures to be enforced will be made by the Editorial board (Editor-in-Chief, and Editorial members) with the Chair of the Editor in Chief.
+If the second case of plagiarism by the same author(s) is identified, a decision on the measures to be enforced will be made by the Editorial board (Editor-in-Chief, and Editorial members).
 The author(s) might be forbidden to submit further articles forever.

 This policy applies also to material reproduced from another publication by the same author(s).
 If an author uses text or figures that have previously been published, the corresponding paragraphs or figures should be identified and the previous publication referenced.
 It is understood that in the case of a review paper or a paper of a tutorial nature much of the material was previously published.

 The author should identify the source of the previously published material and obtain permission from the original author and the publisher.
 If an author submits a manuscript to JPT with significant overlap with a manuscript submitted to another journal simultaneously, and this overlap is discovered during the review process or after the publications of both papers, the editor of the other journal is notified and the case is treated as a severe plagiarism case.
 Significant overlap means the use of identical or almost identical figures and identical or slightly modified text for one-half or more of the paper.
 For self-plagiarism of less than one-half of the paper but more than one tenth of the paper, the case shall be treated as intermediate plagiarism.
 If self-plagiarism is confined to the methods section, the case shall be considered as minor plagiarism.